GeorgeHoneywood/GeorgeHoneywood/README.md

 ### Hi there 👋

-I'm a Computer Science graduate from Royal Holloway, currently working as in Infrastructure Assistant at GSA Capital in London.
+I'm a Computer Science graduate from Royal Holloway, currently working as an Infrastructure Assistant at GSA Capital in London.

 As part of my degree, I completed a Year in Industry placement as a Junior Software Engineer, for Cudo, in Bournemouth.